wjassim/WARP-Q/README.md

 See our paper [[1]](https://ietresearch.onlinelibrary.wiley.com/doi/epdf/10.1049/sil2.12151) for more details about speech databases and mapping models used in this repository.

 ### Performance Evaluation
-To evaluate the performance of the metric or the provided models, it is recommended to run the evaluation based on a per condition approach.
-First, compute WARP-Q score (raw or mapped) for each speech signal (sample) available in the database and then average them across each condition, codec, or noise type to get the per condition scores.
-The Pearsonr and Spearmanr correlation coefficients can then be computed for the obtained per condition (averaged) scores.
+To evaluate the performance of the metric or the provided models, it is recommended to run the evaluation based on a per-condition approach.
+First, compute WARP-Q score (raw or mapped) for each speech signal (sample) available in the database and then average the computed per-sample scores across each condition, codec, or noise type to get the per-condition scores.
+The Pearsonr and Spearmanr correlation coefficients can then be computed for the obtained per-condition (averaged) scores.